vicentesurraco/text-edit-ai/README.md

 ### Options

 - `--api-key`: Set the API key for the language model.
-- `--prompt "Your prompt"`: Set a custom system prompt for the specified file.
+- `--prompt "Your prompt"`: Set a custom file prompt for the specified file.
 - `--model "model_name"`: Use a specific model for this session (e.g., "gemini-2.0-flash", "gpt-4-turbo").

 ### Examples